 In 2009, Tropicana revealed a new packaging design for their Pure Premium orange juice.
-Less than 60 days leter, Tropicana announced that it would return to its original design.
+Less than 60 days later, Tropicana announced that it would return to its original design.

-The singularity and playfulness of the orange and straw visual made for a very strong brand image.
+The singularity and playfulness of the orange and straw visual made for a powerful brand image.
 It was instantly recognizable on the shelves and had had years to establish a relationship of trust with Tropicana’s consumers.

 The new packaging design discarded the time-tested logo and font… and failed to replace them with much of anything at all.

-The new image for Tropicana’s packaging depicted a large glass of orange juice; which unfortunately read as a flat, orange gradient.
-The traditional Tropicana font was traded for a more streamlined modern font and every last bit of recognizable character was lost.
+Tropicana’s packaging’s new image depicted a large glass of orange juice, which unfortunately read as a flat, orange gradient.
+The traditional Tropicana font was traded for a more streamlined modern font, and every last bit of recognizable character was lost.